Gary K. Clabaugh, Emeritus Professor of Education, La Salle University

 It is very true that adopting a fair share stance is fraught with problems.
 One difficulty is deciding what criteria to use to select people for compensatory breaks like the one I gave Harry.
 There are many possibilities.
 Lack of native intelligence, extraordinary effort, impoverishment, dysfunctional family life, and physical handicaps are obvious possibilities.
 Which ones should we choose and which ones should we ignore?
 And once we decide which handicaps count, there still is the problem of deciding how much of an advantage to allow.
 If intellect is to be compensated for, for instance, we then have to decide how slow a youngster must be before we grant him or her special considerations?

 These are such difficult issues that educators often are tempted to bag the whole fair share thing and, adopting a fair play stance, make no special allowances for anyone.
-But when fair play is totally unmitigated by any fair share considerations, all special accommodations disappear.
-And that results in a Dickensian world.
+But when fair play is totally unmitigated by any fair share considerations it results in a Dickensian world.
 “You’re deaf and need someone to sign for you, kid?
 Why don’t you just forget about school altogether.”
 “Can’t get up the school stairs to your next class in that wheelchair, son?
-It sure sucks to be you!”
+Well it sure sucks to be you!”

 The fair share vs. fair play tension plays out on the national political scene as well.
 The affirmative action debate, for example, essentially involves choosing between fair share and fair play priorities.

-It would be nice if educators didn’t have to choose between fair play and fair share.
-But they do — all the time.
+It would be nice if none of us has to choose between fair play and fair share.
+But we do — all the time.
 The best we can hope for, then, is that they make these choices wisely.
-Given that a lot of educators don’t even recognize that these two competing conceptions of justice even exist, however, one wonders how often such wisdom prevails.
+Given that a lot of us don’t even recognize that these two competing conceptions of justice even exist, however, one wonders how often such wisdom prevails.